zranger1/PixelblazePatterns/README.md

  must still be begun and finished...

  Inspired by FASTLed's Pacifica effect

- (updated to 1.0.1 on 11/27/2020 -- Better wavelength adjustment to strip size, and more UI controls)
+ (updated to 1.0.2 on 11/30/2020 --Better wavelength adjustment to strip size, and additional UI controls)

 ## linesplash.js
 Creates "waves", drawn as a line on a 2D LED matrix, by randomly dropping objects